sabah215/miwokApp/README.md

 # Miwok App
-Learning a native American language
+App developed to learn a native American language.